Buddhad/SQL-Learning/Questions/Ex-2.md

 It's also good practice  to `include a semicolon at the end of your query`.
 This tells SQL where the end of your query is!

-`Questions:1` Select the title column from the films table.
+`Question: 1` Select the title column from the films table.

-`Questions:2` Select the release_year column from the films table.
+`Question: 2` Select the release_year column from the films table.

-`Questions:3` Select the name of each person in the people table.
+`Question: 3` Select the name of each person in the people table.
 + [`Answers`](../Answers/Ex-2.md)